cran-task-views/MissingData/MissingData.md

-imputation in combination with any imputation method, `r pkg("NADIA")` provides a uniform interface to compare the performance of several imputation algorithms, `r pkg("cobalt")` computes balance tables and plots for multiply imputed datasets, and `r pkg("SynthTools")` provides confidence intervals for multiply imputed datasets.
+imputation in combination with any imputation method, `r pkg("NADIA")` provides a uniform interface to compare the performance of several imputation algorithms, `r pkg("cobalt")` computes balance tables and plots for multiply imputed datasets, `r pkg("SynthTools")` provides confidence intervals for multiply imputed datasets, and `r pkg("miceafter")` allows different types of statistical analyses and pooling after multiple imputation.

 [**Weighting methods**]{#weights}